HomeFace YogaFace Yoga for Tired Eyes and Dark Circles

 Face yoga for tired eyes should focus on posture, gentle eye relaxation, brow softness, temple release, sleep-support habits, and careful skincare.
 It cannot cure dark circles, but it can support a softer, more rested-looking routine.

 The under-eye area is delicate, so face yoga for tired eyes should be calm, light, and focused on relaxation rather than pressure.
+Done gently, it can be a soothing way to support a more rested-looking eye area and ease the tension that builds up after a long day of screens.

 This routine emphasizes safety: light touch, no dragging, and lifestyle support like sleep and screen breaks.
+It will not get rid of dark circles on its own, but it is a kind, low-cost habit that pairs well with good eye care.

 Before you begin